EverOddish/PokeStreamer-Tools/README.md

  * A huge thank you to FractalFusion and MKDasher of Pokemon Speed Runs for their initial Lua script work! http://forums.pokemonspeedruns.com/viewtopic.php?t=314
  * A huge thank you to PokemonChallenges for helping me test all this!
 (Check him out at http://twitch.tv/PokemonChallenges)
+ * A huge thank you to the contributors at https://projectpokemon.org for their reverse engineering of Pokemon games